 - HIV-infected participants with history of Kaposi's sarcoma and/or multicentric Castleman's disease.

 - HIV-infected participants who have had an HIV-related opportunistic infection within 6 months.

-- Currently participating and receiving study therapy or has participated in a study of an investigational agent and has received study therapy or has used an investigational device within 28 days of administration of MK-2118.
+- Is currently participating and receiving study therapy or has participated in a study of an investigational agent and has received study therapy or has used an investigational device within 28 days of administration of MK-2118.

-- Expected to require any other form of antineoplastic therapy while on study.
+- Is expected to require any other form of antineoplastic therapy while on study.

-- On chronic systemic steroid therapy in excess of replacement doses (prednisone ≤10 mg/day is acceptable), or on any other form of immunosuppressive medication.
+- Is on chronic systemic steroid therapy in excess of replacement doses (prednisone ≤10 mg/day is acceptable), or on any other form of immunosuppressive medication.
 For CTCL, continued use of either prednisone ≤10 mg/day or continued use of topical steroids is acceptable.

-- Received a live vaccine within 28 days prior to first dose.
+- Has received a live vaccine within 28 days prior to first dose.

 - Has a history of re-irradiation for SCCHN at the projected injection site.

 - Has a tumor(s) in direct contact or encases a major blood vessel and has ulceration and/or fungation onto the skin surface at the projected injection site.